Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 As for images, you’ll most likely want to use these branding purposes to either your or your client’s logo to the report.

-Again, same scenario here: click the image button (right next to the text button) and draw a box where you’d like the image to go.
+Again, the same scenario here: click the image button (right next to the text button) and draw a box where you’d like the image to go.

 Then upload your image of choice from the right sidebar, and you’re good to go.

-And last thing here: your style options.
+And the last thing here: your style options.

 Because one of the biggest benefits of Google Data Studio is the ability to make it look pretty amazing, right?